Consortium Agreement of 1954: 1973 Sale and Purchase Agreement

-In the early 1970s, Shah said if the Consortium, refused to overhaul the terms of the 1954 Agreement, it would not be extended at the end of the twenty-five-year period by 1979.
-Representatives of the Consortium member companies started negotiations with Shah in the winter of 1972 in St. Maurice, and presented a treaty, which is known as the St. Maurice Document.
+In the early 1970s, the shah said that if the Consortium refused to overhaul the terms of the 1954 Agreement, it would not be extended at the end of the twenty-five-year period by 1979.
+Representatives of the Consortium member companies started negotiations with the shah in the winter of 1972 in St. Maurice, and presented a treaty known as the St. Maurice Document.
 Negotiations continued between the National Oil Company and representatives of the consortium in early 1973 and finally a new contract, called the "Sales and Purchase Agreement", was signed on June 31, 1973, and became law after the approval of the legislative bodies in Iran on July 31, 1973.

-According to this agreement, the implementation date of which was set for March 21, 1973 and its duration was twenty years, the National Iranian Oil Company, in addition to the ownership of oil facilities and reserves, had full control of oil industry operations in the field of contract, including exploration, development, investment, production, refining and transportation of crude oil, gas, and petroleum products, and the Consortium became only oil buyers and privileged customers of the National Oil Company.
+According to this agreement, which was to take effect on March 21, 1973 and remain in force for twenty years, the National Iranian Oil Company retained ownership of oil facilities and reserves and gained full control over operations in the oil industry.
+These included exploration, development, investment, production, refining, and the transport of crude oil, gas, and petroleum products.
+The Consortium became only buyers of oil and privileged customers of the National Iranian Oil Company.

 Ending

-The Consortium was ended completely following the Iranian Revolution in 1979, with the assets of all foreign oil companies operating in Iran being seized and their employees expelled.
+The Consortium was ended completely following the Iranian Revolution in 1979, with the assets of all foreign oil companies operating in Iran seized and their employees expelled.